1st Indiana Volunteers

-The 1st Indiana Volunteers, or the 1st Infantry Regiment, Indiana Volunteers, was a regiment of soldiers primarily from southern Indiana commanded by lieutenant colonel and future Governor of Indiana and United States Senator Henry S. Lane, during the Mexican–American War.
+The 1st Indiana Volunteers, or the 1st Infantry Regiment, Indiana Volunteers, was a regiment of soldiers primarily from southern Indiana commanded by Colonel James Perry Drake and Lieutenant Colonel and future Governor of Indiana and United States Senator Henry S. Lane, during the Mexican–American War.
 It was the first regiment to be created by the state.
-Its arms were purchased using a loan from the Bank of Indiana, and was dispatched to Mexico in 1844.
-The regiment was primarily on patrol duty during its three-month tour, guarding supply lines and manning outposts.
+Its arms were purchased using a loan from the Bank of Indiana, and was dispatched to Mexico in 1846.
+The regiment was primarily on patrol duty during its tour, guarding supply lines and manning outposts.
 After returning from the war, many of the men in the unit reenlisted in the 5th Indiana Volunteers.

+Organization

+The regiment was organized from June 1 to June 12, 1846, the regiment was formally mustered into Federal service from June 20 to the 23 in New Albany, Indiana.
+According to the book The Mexican War: a History of its Origin, and a Detailed Account of the Victories by Edward Deering Mansfield the regiment recruited a total of 856 men for service in the war.
+James Perry Drake of Indianapolis was elected as the Colonel of the regiment with Christian Carriger Nave of Danville elected as the Lieutenant Colonel and Henry S. Lane of Crawfordsville elected as Major.
+The regiment was organized as follows in the spring and summer of 1846: